Sunday June

 What to Expect

-Students will also choose a track of complementary classes that will fill out their day.
-Options include: piano performance, musical theatre, music in worship, jazz and popular music, chamber music, percussion ensemble, composition and elementary music (all students ages 5-9).
+They will also choose a track of complementary classes that will fill out their day.
+Options include: piano performance, musical theatre, music in worship, jazz and popular music, chamber music, percussion ensemble, composition and recording arts.

-Students will be grouped into teams to earn points toward winning the Olly award through participation in classes and academic activities as well as recreational group activities.
+Students of all ages will be grouped into teams to earn points toward winning the Olly award through participation in classes and academic activities as well as recreational group activities.

 Camp Details